BrandonKastningSeattle/GodsWrath_Productions/README.md

 Feel Free to Assume, Brandon Roger Kastning (Repository Account/Owner is):

-“When ye therefore shall see the abomination of desolation, spoken of by Daniel the prophet, stand in the holy place, (whoso readeth, let him understand:)” - Matthew 24:15 (KJV) [Bound by Evil until Adonai YHVH Yeshua Ha-Machiach Redeems Me]
+“When ye therefore shall see the abomination of desolation, spoken of by Daniel the prophet, stand in the holy place, (whoso readeth, let him understand:)” - Matthew 24:15 (KJV) [Bound by Evil until Adonai YHVH Yeshua Ha-Machiach Redeems Me]; I'll Explain in Full Detail in Full Testimony (Non-Rushed and Modern Web Development/Design/Technologies); Major changes, obstacles, challenges, feats, corrections at this time.

 To ALL DIVINE CREATION: